Behdadhp/U-value-and-LCA/README.md

 # Attention
 This app is not synced with any databases yet, so before creating the project you need to provide the infos for material in the app.
-The name of materials should be exactly as same as the material in the project, otherwise it will rais an error.
+The name of materials should be exactly as same as the material in the project, otherwise it will raise an error.

 # Calculating the LCA